lrynek/design-patterns/sfcasts/command-real-world.md

 - And, it leverages the *Single Responsibility Principle* and the *Open/Closed Principle*.

 Cons:
-- Increased Complexity: Implementing the Command Pattern can introduce a significant amount of additional code and classes.
-Each command requires a separate class, which can lead to a proliferation of small classes in larger applications.
+- Increases code complexity because we're introducing a new layer.
+And as each command requires a separate class, it can introduce a significant amount of additional classes.

-- Overkill for Simple Scenarios: In scenarios where the behavior being encapsulated is simple
-- or infrequently changed, the Command Pattern might be over-engineering.
-It can add
-- unnecessary complexity without providing significant benefits.

 Alright!
-It's time to reward the player after a battle, but there are different kinds of rewards and only one should apply.
-We'll implement the *chain of responsibility* pattern to do so.
+It's time to reward the player after finishing a battle, but there are different kinds of rewards and only one should apply.
+We'll leverage the *chain of responsibility* pattern to do so.
 That's next!